Julian Cope: 1991–92: Peggy Suicide and Jehovahkill

-1993–96: Rite to 20 Mothers and Interpreter
+1993–96: Rite, Autogeddon, 20 Mothers, Interpreter and the road to independence

 From this point onwards, Cope began to take greater personal control of his career and business affairs.
 While he continued to sign contracts with established record labels, he would begin to release more esoteric projects independently.
-The first of these projects (issued on Cope's own K.A.K. label) was a collaboration with Donald Ross Skinner: an album of instrumental jams called Rite, inspired by Krautrock, Sly Stone-styled psychedelic funk and spiritual mysticism.
-Cope also took the opportunity to issue The Skellington Chronicles (an expanded version of Skellington along with a follow-up album in the same vein called Skellington 2: He's Back ... and this time it's personal) and would record a number of tracks released eighteen years later as 2011's The Jehovahcoat Demos.
+The first of these projects (issued on Cope's own K.A.K. label) was a collaboration with Donald Ross Skinner: an album of instrumental jams titled Rite, inspired by Krautrock, Sly Stone-styled psychedelic funk and spiritual mysticism.
+Cope also took the opportunity to issue The Skellington Chronicles (an expanded version of Skellington along with a follow-up album in the same vein: Skellington 2: He's Back ... and this time it's personal) and would record a number of tracks released eighteen years later as 2011's The Jehovahcoat Demos.
 During this period, Cope began his work as a writer, completing the first volume of his autobiography and beginning to research works on Krautrock and Neolithic architecture.

 " Mine's a holistic trip.
 That's the difference.
 You could put me in a coracle and send me off to some rock somewhere to make art, but do that to any member of U2 and they wouldn't make art, you know, they'd find a way back to the mainland.
 It's like Joseph Campbell said, it's the difference between the celebrity and the hero.
 The celebrity will walk across tall buildings and dance on tightropes for his audience, but the hero will do exactly the same things and if the audience has all gone home, he'll still be doing it to please himself.
 And that's the thing, I have an incendiary in me, which is entirely at odds with pretty much 99.9% of the people on the Earth and if I can sustain that, then I'll change things entirely.
 You've just got to have faith that what you're saying is the cosmic truth."